You can secure many Adobe ColdFusion resources using password authentication and configure sandbox security.

 - In the ColdFusion Administrator, got to Security > Administrator and then in the Password Seed section, specify the new seed value between 8-500 characters.

 Note: When you modify the seed value, all data source connections are reset.
 Therefore, Adobe recommends that you perform this task when the server is idle or at the initial phase (after installation).

 If you configured password protection for RDS access when you installed ColdFusion, you are prompted for the password when you attempt to access ColdFusion from Dreamweaver MX 2004, HomeSite+, or the ColdFusion Report Builder.

 You can disable RDS or change the RDS password on the Security > RDS Password page.

 Note: Disabling RDS also disables the applet that the ColdFusion Administrator uses in file-related dialog boxes.

 If you use RDS security, you rely on web server and operating system security settings to set permissions for ColdFusion application and document directories.

 To enhance security for the ColdFusion server on Windows, restrict access to the following files to selected ColdFusion users:

-ColdFusion exposes many existing enterprise services as web services.
+ColdFusion exposes many services as web services.
 You can access these services using SOAP and AMF/Flash remoting.